 This post contains references to products from one or more of our advertisers.
 We may receive compensation when you click on links to those products.
 For an explanation of our Advertising Policy, visit this page.

-But the one redeeming quality is a distance-based award chart which lets you fly for free in some of the world’s most expensive markets.
-Maximizing value on a distance based award chart requires a very different approach than the zone-based charts most Americans are used to.
-For instance, while American Airlines would charge you the same number of AAdvantage miles to fly between London and New York as they would to fly between London and Los Angeles, with British Airways, you want a short, direct and ideally non-stop routing whenever possible.
+While there are are some things I don’t like about British Airways and its loyalty programme, I do like that it has a distance-based award chart that lets you fly for free in some of the world’s most expensive markets.
+Maximising value on a distance-based award chart requires a very different approach than the zone-based charts some other major airline loyalty programmes use.
+For instance, while American Airlines AAdvantage would charge you the same number of AAdvantage miles to fly between London and New York as it would to fly between London and Los Angeles, with British Airways, you want a short, direct and ideally nonstop routing whenever possible.

 (distance in miles)